Deep Decomposition Network for Image Processing: A Case Study for Visible and Infrared Image Fusion: EXPERIMENTS AND ANALYSIS

-The objective evaluation indicators here are divided into two categories.
-One is to evaluate the fused image, such as calculating the edge(EI), the number of mutations in the image(SF), average gradient(AG), entropy (EN), clarity(DF) and contrast of the image(SD).
-The other is to evaluate the fused image with the source image.
-There is another category that evaluates the fused image and the source image, such as the mutual information (MI, $FMI_w$ and $FMI_{dct}$) and some complex calculation methods(QG).
+The objective evaluation indicators are cluster into two categories.
+One group evaluates the fused image by calculating measures such as edge(EI), the number of mutations in the image(SF), average gradient(AG), entropy (EN), clarity(DF), Cross Entropy(CE), $N_{abf}$ and contrast of the image(SD), .
+The other group evaluates the fused image by comparison with the source image.
+Examples include the mutual information (MI, $FMI_w$ and $FMI_{dct}$),Structural SIMilarity (SSIM, MS-SSIM) and a more complex evaluation method ($Q_G$, $Q_Y$, $Q_E$, $Q_W$, $Q_S$ and $Q_{CB}$).

+SCD and CC calculates the correlation coefficients between images.
+SSIM and $Q_S$ calculate the similarity between images. $FMI_{pixel}$ calculate the mutual information between features. $N_{abf}$ represents the ratio of noise added to the final image.
+EN measure the amount of information.
+VIFF is used to measure the loss of image information to the distortion process.
+CrossEntropy and MI measure the degree of information correlation between images.

+Among them, the lower the value of the $N^{ab/f}$ and the CE and the higher other values, the better the fusion quality of the approach.

-We compare the proposed method with ten other excellent methods, and the results of the average values for all fused images shown in Table \ref{tab:evaluation1} and Table \ref{tab:evaluation2} respectively.
+We compare the proposed method with other benchmarking methods.
+The results of the average values computed over all fused images are shown in Tables.
 The best value in the quality table is made bold in \textbf{red and bold}, and the second best value is given in \textbf{\emph{bold and italic}}.

-It can be seen from Table \ref{tab:evaluation1} and Table \ref{tab:evaluation2} that our proposed method obtains eleven best values and four second best values.
-On the TNO dataset, our method ($add+max$) obtains one best result and six second best results.
-On the RoadScene dataset, our method ($add+avg$) obtained two best results and four second best results.
-Comparing with other operator in fusion strategy, the addition operator of high frequency information can achieve better results in several indicators.
-Although our method does not get the best results in every result, it was able to get second best results in many indicators.